 The adapter plugs in directly to the Atari TT monitor port and switches the computer in to TT-HIGH mode.
 Just connect your standard LCD panel or CRT monitor, no drivers, configuration changes or opening the case / soldering required.
 TenoxVGA requires a 12V external power supply to operate.
 A wall adapter is available as an option.
-It is possible to draw power from TT internal PSU by using Y splitter cable for HDD power.
-Also the device plugs directly to Atari TT video port which requires some additional space on back of the computer.
+The device plugs directly to Atari TT video port which requires some additional space on back of the computer possibly blocking the printer port.
 If this is a problem we also sell a short VGA cable that can go between Atari and the adapter.

 |Input Port||Atari TT DSUB Video port|